balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

 ### Reporting a security issue in Sails

-If you believe you've found a security vulnerability in Sails, Waterline, or one of the other modules maintained by the Sails core team, please send an email to **critical at treeline dot io**.
+If you believe you've found a security vulnerability in Sails, Waterline, or one of the other modules maintained by the Sails core team, please send an email to **critical at sailsjs dot io**.
 In the spirit of [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure), we ask that you privately report any security vulnerability at that email address, and give us time to patch the issue before publishing the details</em>.

 ### What is a security vulnerability?